-The BLM has consistently determined various reaches of the Kuskokwim River to be navigable in support of land conveyances to the State and Native Corporations.
-On May 6, 1980, in a report about the navigability of water bodies in the Upper Kuskokwim area which were in litigation, the BLM determined the entire length of the Kuskokwim River navigable from its mouth to the confluence of its North and South Forks.
+The BLM consistently determined various reaches of the Kuskokwim River to be navigable in support of land conveyances to the State and Native Corporations.
+On May 6, 1980, in a report about the navigability of water bodies in the Upper Kuskokwim area, the BLM determined the entire length of the Kuskokwim River to be navigable from its mouth to the confluence of its North and South Forks.